About Palm Sunday

 Palm Sunday is the fictional account of a private agency that is secretly monitoring the Internet.
-They are in the business of culling massive amounts of data from the private communications of ordinary people, without their knowledge.
+They are culling massive amounts of data from the private communications of ordinary people, without their knowledge.
 They do this by tapping into the underlying infrastructure of the Internet.

 Their intent is to create a "societal profile", a snapshot of what Americans are concerned enough to be communicating about.
 Originally intended as a mechanism to predict when the United States might be in peril of losing its place of preeminence, the process has been subjugated to the whims of a power hungry leader with his own peculiar agenda.

-When a ten-year-old boy finds a hand-held computer and brings it home, it opens a window into the clandestine activities of a secretive agency.
+When a ten-year-old boy finds a hand-held computer and brings it home, it opens a window into the clandestine activities of the secretive agency.

 About the Author

 Bill lives in northwestern Pennsylvania with his family and many pets.
 He is an Edinboro University of Pennsylvania alumnus, with a Bachelor's degree in Russian Language and additional certifications in computer programming and operations.

 In 2009 he proposed and established the Impact writing contest, in which students at Edinboro University of Pennsylvania. submitted paragraphs of 200 words or less on a topic of their choice.
 The authors of the paragraphs with the greatest impact won.
 Over 40 students participated.

 He has written several books, numerous articles at Hubpages.com (see Articles on the main page) and founded the Build-A-Book project.

 Before writing Palm Sunday, Bill found a handheld device that someone had lost.
 In an effort to return the device it was necessary to open it and search for the owner's name.
 It took a bit of digging, but it turned out to belong to a coworker, and it was returned.